fabaindaiz/MiniCompiler/README.md

 ## Execution

 There is a sample source file `example.src`, with a simple expression in it.
-To run it, use `dune exec bin/main.exe prog.src`.
+To run it, use `dune exec bin/run.exe prog.src`.

-To execute your interpreter interactively, use `dune utop` in a terminal, and then `open` the interpreter (`open Compiler.Interp;;`).
+To execute your interpreter interactively, use `dune utop` in a terminal, and then load the interpreter (`open Compiler.Interp;;`).

 ## Resources